smart-data-models/dataModel.WaterDistributionManagementEPANET/Reservoir/doc/spec.md

 -   `sourceType` : A sub-property of the Property `sourceCategory`
     -   Normative References: {{Add a normative reference}}
     -   Attribute type: `Property`.Text
     -   Values are Restricted to: "CONCEN", "MASS", "FLOWPACED" and "SETPOINT"
     -   Optional

 -   `sourceQuality` : Baseline or average concentration (or mass flow rate) of source.
 A sub-property of the Property `sourceCategory`
     -   Normative References: {{Add a normative reference}}
     -   Attribute type: `Property`.Text
+    -   Attribute unit: All units are accepted in [CEFACT](https://www.unece.org/cefact.html) code
-    Attribute unit: `mg/L`
+    -   Attribute unit Example: `mg/L`
     -   [CEFACT](https://www.unece.org/cefact.html) unitCode: `M1`
     -   Optional